georgi-nachev/ansible-wordpress/README.md

 ## Adjust your hosts file

 - The playbook comes with a custom hosts file.
-You need to populate your the IP of your wordpress node under `[wordpress]` section and the IP of your database node under `[database]` section
+You need to fill in the IP of your wordpress node under the `[wordpress]` section and the IP of your database node under `[database]` section

 - Find your IP's
 ```shell